oroinc/documentation/backend/api/processors.rst

                                 - Email: ~

 If an error occurs in a processor, the main execution flow is interrupted and the control is passed to a special group of processors, that is named **normalize\_result**.
 This is true for all types of errors.
 But there are some exceptions for this rule for the errors that occur in any processor of the **normalize\_result** group.
 The execution flow is interrupted only if any of these processors raises an exception.
 However, these processors can safely add new errors into the
-:ref:`Context <context-class>` and the execution of the next processors will not be interrupted.
+:ref:`context <context-class>` and the execution of the next processors will not be interrupted.
 For implementation details see |RequestActionProcessor|.

 An error is represented by the |Error| class.
 Additionally, the |ErrorSource| class can be used to specify a source of an error, e.g. the name of a URI parameter or the path to a property in the data.
 These classes have the following methods: